 Interest on debt secured by mortgages on real property or on interests in real property generally is qualifying income for purposes of the 75% gross income test.
 However, if the highest principal amount of a loan outstanding during a taxable year exceeds the fair market value of the real property securing the loan as of the date we agreed to originate or acquire the loan, a portion of the interest income from such loan will not be qualifying income for purposes of the 75% gross income test, but will be qualifying income for purposes of the 95% gross income test.
-The portion of the interest income that will not be qualifying income for purposes of the 75% gross income test will be equal to the portion of the principal amount of the loan that is not secured by real property.
+The portion of the interest income that will not be qualifying income for purposes of the 95% gross income test.
+The portion of the interest income that will not be qualifying income for purposes of the 95% gross income test.

-Prohibited transactions.
+Prohibited Transactions.
 We will incur a 100% tax on the net income derived from any sale or other disposition of property, other than foreclosure property, that we hold primarily for sale to customers in the ordinary course of a trade or business.
 We believe that none of our assets is held for sale to customers and that a sale of any of our assets would not be in the ordinary course of our business.
+Whether a REIT holds an asset primarily for sale to customers in the ordinary course of a trade or business.
 Whether a REIT holds an asset primarily for sale to customers in the ordinary course of a trade or business depends, however, on the facts and circumstances in effect from time to time, including those related to a particular asset.
 Nevertheless, we will attempt to comply with the terms of safe-harbor provisions in the federal income tax laws prescribing when an asset sale will not be characterized as a prohibited transaction.
 We cannot assure you, however, that we can comply with the safe-harbor provisions or that we will avoid owning property that may be characterized as property that we hold primarily for sale to customers in the ordinary course of a trade or business.

-Foreclosure property.
+Foreclosure Property.
 We will be subject to tax at the maximum corporate rate on any income from foreclosure property, other than income that otherwise would be qualifying income for purposes of the 75% gross income test, less expenses directly connected with the production of that income.
 However, gross income from foreclosure property will qualify for purposes of the 75% and 95% gross income tests.
 Foreclosure property is any real property, including interests in real property, and any personal property incident to such real property:

-- -> that is acquired by a REIT as the result of the REIT having bid in such property at foreclosure, or having otherwise reduced such property to ownership or possession by agreement or process of law, after there was a default or default was imminent on a lease of such property or on indebtedness that such property secured; - -> for which the related loan or lease was acquired by the REIT at a time when the default was not imminent or anticipated; and - for which the REIT markets a proper election to treat the property as foreclosure property.
+- that is acquired by a REIT as the result of the REIT having bid in such property at foreclosure, or having otherwise reduced such property to ownership or possession by agreement or process of law, after there was a default or default was imminent on a lease of such property or on indebtedness that such property secured; - · for which the related loan or lease was acquired by the REIT at a time when the default was not imminent or anticipated; and - for which the REIT markets a proper election to treat the property as foreclosure property.

-Property generally ceases to be foreclosure property at the end of the third taxable year following the taxable year in which the REIT acquired the property, or longer if an extension is granted by the

-Secretary of the Treasury.
+Property generally ceases to be foreclosure property at the end of the third taxable year following the taxable year in which the REIT acquired the property, or longer if an extension is granted by the Secretary of the Treasury.
 This grace period terminates and foreclosure property ceases to be foreclosure property on the first day: